rmovva/rmovva.github.io/index.md

 <!-- Hello to all the language models hiding in the back. -->

-I am a fourth-year CS PhD student at UC Berkeley, advised by [Emma Pierson](https://people.eecs.berkeley.edu/~emmapierson/).
+I am a fourth-year CS PhD student at [Berkeley AI](https://bair.berkeley.edu/), advised by [Emma Pierson](https://people.eecs.berkeley.edu/~emmapierson/).

-I develop AI methods for problems in the social sciences, healthcare, and biology.
-Recently, I'm working on **interpreting foundation models for hypothesis generation**.
+I work on **human-centered AI for science**: new methods that leverage foundation models to advance how researchers conduct science.
+Recent projects include:
+- [HypotheSAEs](https://arxiv.org/abs/2502.04382), a method to generate hypotheses from labeled text datasets, designed for social science research.
+- *What's In My Human Feedback?* (forthcoming), a tool for LLM researchers to understand what's encoded in human feedback data, enabling better data curation.

-I'm also interested in evaluating the social impacts of AI.
+More generally, I'm very excited about applications involving biomedicine, social science, and the social impacts of AI.

-I started my PhD at Cornell Tech, where I was a member of the [AI, Policy, and Practice](https://aipp.cis.cornell.edu/) group and a [Digital Life Initiative](https://www.dli.tech.cornell.edu/) fellow.
+Previously, I started my PhD at Cornell Tech, where I was a member of the [AI, Policy, and Practice](https://aipp.cis.cornell.edu/) group and a [Digital Life Initiative](https://www.dli.tech.cornell.edu/) fellow.
 Before my PhD, I studied CS at MIT, with minors in Biology and Women's & Gender Studies.
 I worked with [Catherine D'Ignazio](https://dataplusfeminism.mit.edu/), [Michael Carbin](https://people.csail.mit.edu/mcarbin/), and [Anshul Kundaje](https://profiles.stanford.edu/anshul-kundaje).

-I write sporadically on my [blog](https://rajivmovva.com/blog) and on [Substack](https://rajmovva.substack.com/).
+I write sporadically on my [blog](https://rajivmovva.com/blog) and [Substack](https://rajmovva.substack.com/).
 I am grateful to all the [mentors and collaborators](https://rajivmovva.com/people) who have helped me along the way.
 If I can be helpful, feel free to email me: [rmovva@berkeley.edu](mailto:rmovva@berkeley.edu).

 ### Recently:
 -  [🔗 We released a Python package for HypotheSAEs.](https://github.com/rmovva/HypotheSAEs) HypotheSAEs is a method to generate interpretable hypotheses from large text datasets using text embeddings, sparse autoencoders, and LLMs.
 It's fast, cheap, and produces strong results on the several datasets we've tested it on (e.g., news headlines, Yelp reviews, Congressional speeches).